vasystus/shopping-list/README.md

  This repo contains our Founders and Coders Week 4 project.

- The website is live on GitHub pages.
+ The project is live on GitHub pages.
 You can view it via [this link](https://vasystus.github.io/shopping-list/)!

  ---